-There are still lots of research opportunities out there, some of them just might look a little different in an online or hybrid environment.
+There are still lots of research opportunities out there, some of them just might look a little different.
 Visit our getting started page to take the first steps!

 - Undergraduate Research Awards: Continuing.
-We will be taking applications for Spring 2021 UGRAs in the fall.
+Information for Spring 2021 UGRA applications is posted online.

 - Presentation opportunities: We will be hosting an online Fall Undergraduate Research Showcase that will go live on November 30, 2020.
 The registration deadline for students wanting to present will be November 20, 2020.

-- Travel Awards: TBD.
+- Travel Awards: While official KU travel is restricted, we will be using Travel Award funds to help students pay for conference registration fees.
 Many professional conferences have switched to online formats, and some have waived student registration fees.
 Undergraduate students should talk with their research mentors about possible conferences they could present at, as the online format may actually make presenting at a professional conference more affordable and accessible for undergraduate students this year compared to other years.